 How and Why Fasting Prepares Your Hearts for Prayer

 If we want God to move, we must first prepare our hearts for Him.
 We do so through prayer and, sometimes, by fasting.
-Keep reading to learn how to fast and why fasting prepares your heart for prayer.
+Keep reading to learn how to fast, the different types of fasts, what to expect when you fast, and why fasting prepares your heart for prayer.

 Someone once asked if fasting was what we do to show God we’re serious about our prayers.
 Perhaps so, but I believe fasting helps us know we’re serious, as well.
 Jesus said, “Some things only come out by prayer and fasting.”
 (Matthew 17:21, Mark 9:29) Fasting helps us battle the evil one as we pray.

 Seasons of fasting do not make us more acceptable to God.
 We come to Him as sinful, broken creatures who are purified and made new by the blood of Jesus.
 Isaiah 58 tells us the fast God desires is a fast from sin.
 Another way to describe this “fast from sin” is to seek first the Kingdom of God, to set our hearts on righteousness.
 This is the path of discipleship and should be the priority of the disciple’s daily life, whether we call it a fast or not.